Strengthen connections and natural supports

 Young people with I/DD want to get and give support to their peers, friends and siblings with and without disabilities.
 Help young people to come together, access accurate and affirming sexual health information, and have open and honest conversations about relationships and sexual health.

 Right to Love (R2L) is an advocacy group in Canada that is an example of a way to facilitate peer connection.
 Supported by Disability Action Hall and the Centre for Sexuality, R2L is “a group of people with disabilities and our allies working together to make healthy choices about love.”
-Learn more about R2L on their website or by visiting their YouTube channel.
+Learn more on the R2L website or by visiting the R2L YouTube channel.